-Students will learn scientific models of the human body from various fields (e.g. biomechanics, neuroscience, psychology) and how these models are applied to augmentation technology design for persons of both regular and irregular physiology.
-The course includes the completion of a semester project including a publication-quality paper.
+Students will learn scientific models of the human body from various fields (e.g., biomechanics, neuroscience, psychology) including their application in augmentation technology design for persons of both regular and irregular physiology.
+The course includes the completion of a semester project focused on human subjects testing with associated publication-quality paper.

 Direct any questions to email@example.com.

 Students will work throughout the semester to complete a self-selected project that focuses on some form of human augmentation.
 Students will be responsible for building their project, conducting an experiment, and reporting on the results in the form of a final presentation as well as a final paper of publication quality.
 Examples of past project topics include: Social networking prostheses, memory augmentation, running/walking augmentation, EMG control, sports exoskeletons, rehabilitation orthoses, sleep augmentation, visual augmentation, auditory augmentation.

 Course Intro + Intro to Muscle Mechanics and Gait (Hugh Herr)

 Leg Prostheses (Hugh Herr)